Green shipping in public procurements

 The goal with this pilot is to further develop the Norwegian Public Road Administration’s existing climate framework for asphalt contracts.
 An example is reduced emissions of CO2 is rewarded with an additional sum in the tender process for transport of building material.
 By implementing such a measure, one will stimulate increased use of green transport and hence achieve the overall goal of reduced CO2 emissions.

+Another goal is that the same climate framework shall be implemented for other goods in the entire building and contracting industry.
 The project shall develop a roadmap that shall create the direction for a reduced climate footprint related to sea transport for the building and contracting industry.
 Based on experience and analysis, roadmaps shall suggest measures for the sector to achieve a reduction of climate emissions.

 Additional participants